CodeLouisville/FSJS-class-project/README.md

 Route parameters allow you to pass information to the router via the url itself.
 When express finds a route parameter (indicated by `:<parameter name>`), it creates a property on `req.params` with the same name.

-## Return some data
+### 5. Return some (faked) data

+We're not ready for a database yet, but we can add a fake "database" so that we can start testing our front-end.
-1. Let's add a static array of "file" object for testing purposes.
+Let's add a static array of "file" object for testing purposes.
 Near the top of the `routes/index.js` file, add the following:
 ```javascript
 const FILES = [
   {id: 'a', title: 'cutecat1.jpg', description: 'A cute cat'},